stepicker/Liri-Node-App/README.md

 [![Screenshot](https://raw.githubusercontent.com/stepicker/Liri-Node-App/master/screenshot.png)](https://youtu.be/XQNAK5zsTBA)

-Here is a [YouTube video](https://youtu.be/XQNAK5zsTBA) I made with a complete demo.
-The outcome of every command is shown in the CLI and updated in `log.txt` at the same time.
+Here is a [YouTube video](https://youtu.be/XQNAK5zsTBA) I made with a complete demo, showing in one screen how the outcome of every command is returned in the CLI and updated in `log.txt` at the same time.

 ## Under the hood